-Arbitrary, on-chip vertical Region of Interest (ROI) is fully supported on the DVC-2000 cameras.
-As illustrated below, when ROI is enabled, the regions above and below the region of interest are "dumped" as fast as the CCD allows.
+Arbitrary, on-chip vertical Region of Interest (ROI) is fully supported on the DVC-1500 cameras.
+When ROI is enabled, the regions above and below the region of interest are "dumped" as fast as the CCD allows.
 The region of interest itself is read out normally.
 Dumping unwanted lines outside the ROI can significantly increase the readout rate of the camera.
 DVCView software provides interactive, graphical ROI selection, and the DVC camera API provides developers with full ROI control.
 On-chip horizontal ROI is not available.
 Simultaneous binning and ROI is fully supported.